DigitalCarleton/AccessibilityPlus/readme.md

 ### Prerequisites

-This plugin was designed for Omeka 2.6.
-It's behavior on other versions it untested, but there is reason for it to work on Omeka 2.0 and above.
+This plugin was designed for Omeka 2.7.
+AccessibilityPlus will not work on any version of Omeka older than 2.7 because it relies on a filter that was only introduced in this release.

 ## Built With